 Conservation benefit: Permanent ban on hunting oceanic manta rays off Solor Island

 For centuries, the people of Lamakera have hunted some of the most magnificent animals in the sea: whales, sharks, dolphins, and the giant oceanic mantas.
-(The largest rays in the world, they can span almost 30 feet, weigh almost 3,000 pounds, and live for 20 years.)
+These mantas are the largest rays in the world.
+They can span almost 30 feet, weigh almost 3,000 pounds, and live for 20 years.
 Because mantas are migratory, Lamakera is responsible for approximately a third of the total global oceanic mantas catch.
-But catches are dwindling, new Indonesian law (as yet unenforced) bans manta fishing, and the villagers know that they need to develop new, sustainable livelihoods.
+But catches are dwindling, and new Indonesian law (as yet unenforced) bans manta fishing.
+The villagers know that they need to develop new, sustainable livelihoods.

-This project is part of a large, well-thought out, and well-funded effort to help Lamakera move to a more sustainable, prosperous future.
-The plan, put together with the help of the highly regarded nonprofit Misool Baseftin, incorporates legal protections, alternative livelihood development, community education, and on-the-ground commitment.
+This project is part of a large and well-thought out effort to help Lamakera move to a more sustainable, prosperous future.
+The plan was put together with the help of a highly regarded Indonesian nonprofit, the Misool Foundation.
+It incorporates legal protections, alternative livelihood development, community education, and on-the-ground commitment.

 - May 2017